r3d-b3ryl/microsoft-365-docs-pr.ja-JP/microsoft-365/enterprise/step-2-directory-and-network-readiness.md

 <thead>
 <td><img src="../media/desktop-deployment-center-home-media/desktop-deployment-center-home-media-5.png" alt="Step 2" height="144" width="144" /></td>
 <td><p><strong>手順 2: ディレクトリとネットワークの準備</strong></p>
-<p>Microsoft 365 Apps for enterprise のクラウド接続サービスと Windows Autopilot などの新しい展開オプションには、Azure Active Directory が必要です。ネットワークと接続性も、Windows の画像、アプリ、ドライバー、関連ファイルを PC に移動する場合に、計画すべき重要な分野です。新しいツールと展開オプションによって、ネットワーク トラフィックを削減および合理化する方法について説明します。</p></td>
+<p>Cloud connected services in Microsoft 365 Apps for enterprise and new deployment options like Windows Autopilot require Azure Active Directory.
+Your network and connectivity are also important areas to plan when moving Windows images, apps, drivers and related files to your PCs.
+Learn how new tools and deployment options reduce and streamline network traffic.</p></td>
 <td><a href="https://aka.ms/ddev2" target="_blank"><img src="../media/desktop-deployment-center-home-media/desktop-deployment-center-home-media-15.png" alt="Step 2" height="130" width="231" /></a></td>
 </thead>
 </table>